ddev/ddev/docs/users/cli-usage.md

 ## Snapshotting and restoring a database

 The project database is stored in a docker volume, but can be snapshotted (and later restored) with the `ddev snapshot` command.
-A snapshot is automatically taken when you do a `ddev remove --remove-data`.
+A snapshot is automatically taken when you do a `ddev stop --remove-data`.
 For example:

 ```
 $ ddev snapshot